 Once you have filled in the form, just bring it with you to the office when you come for your first appointment.
 There is no need to send it or bring it to the office ahead of time.
 Please do not plan to come to the office and then complete the form there.
 The office is not able to accept people arriving for their appointments more than a few minutes before their appointment time.

-For visits by phone or by video link – we will discuss at your first inquiry phone call how you would like to do the history form.
-We will need it either completed online OR have the paper version received in the office several days before the first appointment.
+For visits by phone or by video link – we will discuss at your first Inquiry Phone Call how you would like to do the history form.
+We will need it either completed online OR have the paper version received in the office before the first appointment.
 Completing the on-line version of the form will probably by the best choice for most people who are not coming to the office in person.